jpellman/wiki.libjpel.so/Maxwell.rst

 * :strike:`Create a Kickstart config that installs CentOS 7 on the non-Windows SSD, along with the virtualization host install group.
 Configure GPU passthrough within Kickstart config.
 The hypervisor should be managed entirely via Kickstart.` *DONE: 2/27/19, 00:09* (Though it's worth double-checking this at some point).

-* :strike:`Invoke your ZFS backup script to send a snapshot to AWS.
-Invoke the ZFS backup script to save a snapshot to your nearline storage.` *DONE: 2/27/19, 00:09*
+* Invoke your ZFS backup script to send a snapshot to AWS.
+Invoke the ZFS backup script to save a snapshot to your nearline storage.

 * Back up the ZFS backup scripts.